 Past Conference Report

-The 15th International Conference on Addiction & Psychiatry webcast was held in the presence of academic and professional researchers and practitioners engaged in the creation of high quality education in all areas of psychiatry and mental health skills.
-In order to discuss the future of specialisations in Addiction & Psychiatry, Conference Series was instrumental in assembling a sizable panel of influential members of the psychiatry community from research labs, industry, academia, and financial investing organisations.
+The 16th International Conference on Addiction & Psychiatry webcast was held in the presence of academic and professional researchers and practitioners engaged in the creation of high-quality education in all areas of psychiatry and mental health skills.
+In order to discuss the future of specializations in Addiction & Psychiatry, Conference Series was instrumental in assembling a sizable panel of influential members of the psychiatry community from research labs, industry, academia, and financial investing organisations.
 The goal of this conference was to promote intellectual dialogue and the growth of fresh perspectives in the fields of addiction and mental health.
 Its real goal was to look into how the field of actual psychiatry might develop in the future.

-Dubai, UAE will be the host city for the 16th International Conference on Addiction & Psychiatry on March 28-29, 2024.
+Vienna, Austria will be the host city for the 17th International Conference on Addiction & Psychiatry on April 24-25, 2025.
 We would like to express our gratitude to the organising committee, as well as the numerous outside experts, business representatives, accomplished experts in their fields, and other notable individuals who collaborated with our company and supported the conference in every way.

 To Collaborate Scientific Professionals around the World